 Fatty fishes such as salmon and cod liver oil are rich in omega-3 fatty acids.
 Researchers from the National Cancer Center Research Institute East in Kashiwa, Japan carried out a clinical study on 771 Japanese Lung Cancer patients and found that total omega-3 fatty acid intake and alpha-linolenic acid may be associated with 45% and 50% reduced depression symptoms in lung cancer patients.
 (S Suzuki et al, Br J Cancer., 2004)

 The studies suggest that diet including foods such as cruciferous vegetables, apples, garlic, Vitamin C rich foods such as citrus fruits and yogurt may help reduce the risk of lung cancer.
-Intake of Glutamine, Folic Acid, Vitamin B12, Astragalus, Silibinin, Turkey Tail Mushroom, Reishi Mushroom, Vitamin D and Omega3 supplements may also help in reducing specific treatment induced side-effects, improving quality of life or reducing depression and other symptoms in lung cancer patients.
+Intake of Glutamine, Folic Acid, Vitamin B12, Astragalus, Silibinin, Turkey Tail Mushroom polysaccharides, Reishi Mushroom polysaccharides, Vitamin D and Omega3 supplements may also help in reducing specific treatment induced side-effects, improving quality of life or reducing depression and other symptoms in lung cancer patients.
 However, smoking, obesity, following high fat diet with foods containing saturated fats or trans-fats such as red meat, and consuming beta-carotene and retinol supplements by smokers may significantly increase the risk of lung cancer.
 Avoiding smoking, eating a healthy diet with the right foods in right proportions, being physically active and doing regular exercises are unavoidable to stay away from lung cancer.

 Cancer patients often have to deal with different chemotherapy side effects which affect their quality of life and look out for alternative therapies for cancer.
 Taking the right nutrition and supplements based on scientific considerations (avoiding guesswork and random selection) is the best natural remedy for cancer and treatment related side-effects.